esx-framework/esx-documentation/docs/legacy/Client/PlayerData/coords.md

+---
+sidebar_label: Coords
+---
-# PlayerData.coords
+# coords

 ```lua
 ESX.PlayerData.coords
 ```

-> This function returns a table of the players current coords
+This function returns a table of the players current coords